Director: Rupert Sanders

 I know everyone, including myself, went to see it secretly to criticise Kristen Stewart’s performance.
 It wasn’t “bad”, but it was obvious that she was not the ideal Snow White.
 She had very little dialogue, but when she did speak, her typically emotionless facials were replaced by concentration, probably focussing on her English accent.

 I thought they would choose a more unknown actress for Snow White (like Tim Burton did for the protagonist in Alice In Wonderland).
 Turned out I was right, this was considered at the beginning.
-I haven’t heard of Felicity Jones before, but after seeing this photo of her… wouldn’t it have been an no-brainer to cast her!?
+I hadn’t heard of Felicity Jones before the likes of Cemetery Junction, but after seeing this photo of her… wouldn’t it have been an no-brainer to cast her!?

 Jodie’s rating: 6.5/10